gleb-gusev/Donna-Telegram-Bot/README.md

 ##Available Commands

+**/flashback**

-**/flashback** - Now you can meet Donna for the first time yourself!
-This initiates flashback from the West Wing 2x02 where Josh meets Donna for the first time.
+Now you can meet Donna for the first time yourself!
+This command initiates flashback from the West Wing 2x02 where Josh meets Donna for the first time.
 Remember, stick to the script!

 **/quote**